carloshellin/FlashPunk/_posts/2002-01-03-accessing-entities.md

 category: intermediate
 ---

 One of the most common problems new ActionScript programmers come across when developing games is having variables accessible where they need to be and communicating information between game objects.
-In this tutorial, we'll take a look at some of FlashPunk’s available tools for dealing with this problem.
+In this tutorial, we'll take a look at some of FlashPunk's available tools for dealing with this problem.

 Finding unique entities
 --